gxf1212/notes/research/Protein-ligand-simulation.md

 [How-can-I-use-charm36-forcefiled-for-a-protein-bound-to-ATP-and-MG](https://www.researchgate.net/post/How-can-I-use-charm36-forcefiled-for-a-protein-bound-to-ATP-and-MG-Can-you-help-me)

 1. First, you need to edit the stream file so that it is compatible with the NAMD/VMD psfgen tool.
 To do that, you must comment out (or remove) all the lines containing CHARMM scripting code, since psfgen doesn't recognize them.
+This problem might emerge from uncommon files from CHARMM website.
+Take care or just use files in vmd plugin readcharmmtop, especially for `toppar_water_ions_namd.str`.

+2. Furthermore, some `.rtf` files like `top_all36_cgenff.rtf` and stream files required reading other fundamental files first; otherwise, some atom types are missing.
+Read the head of these files first before using them.

-2. Furthermore, the **na_nad_ppi.str** and file you mention requires parsing the "**top_all36_na.rtf**" file containing original nucleic acid parameters, so you need that too.
+   > e.g. the **na_nad_ppi.str** and file you mention requires parsing the "**top_all36_na.rtf**" file containing original nucleic acid parameters, so you need that too.
+   >

-   > also, just put toppar_water_ions.str after na.rtf and prot.rtf
+   > also, just put `toppar_water_ions.str` after `na.rtf` and `prot.rtf`

 3. You **should use both** the parameters from the stream files and the original **nucleic acid prm file**.
 The stream files do not contain full parameters, some of them (for example some **non-bonded terms**) are expected to be found in the prm files.
 However, they are needed for accurate representation of these "extra" molecules they describe

 #### solvation

 - solvate https://www.ks.uiuc.edu/Research/vmd/plugins/solvate/
 - autoionize https://www.ks.uiuc.edu/Research/vmd/plugins/autoionize/

-> autoionize not replacing water mols, it adds ions
+> autoionize not replacing water molecules, it adds ions

 #### measurement